rsamec/rsamec.github.com/_drafts/programmers-replaced-by-users.md

 I think it is a great news for people people working in industries

 This shift is good for companies (no in house programmers needed), but i think it is good also for programmers (they can concentrate on "real" software).

+## Example:
+We need model TextField to capture user input.

+TextField component:

++   model
+    +   user typed value
+    +   validation error

+Is this a mutable state?
+would any other component of your app other than the text field want to know that the value user entered? would any other component of your app other than the text field want to know that the user typed value is valid?

+If yes, then it should be props, otherwise it is mutable state.